 The first thing to do is to see if you can find anything about the culture of the company you’re interviewing for.
 Try to work out if their dress code is formal, casual or somewhere in-between.
-This way you can accessorise accordingly, but if in doubt, always overdress and tone down the accessories.
+This way you can accessorize accordingly, but if in doubt, always overdress and tone down the accessories.
 For example, if the company has a uniform, then you might want to mirror that look in your outfit, to show that you would fit in well.
-For more information, contact a workwear supplier, such as Advance Design.
+For more information, contact a work wear supplier Dressing for Interviews, such as Advance Design.

 Colour can definitely help to set you apart from a sea of monochrome, but be careful with how much colour you use.
 Remember, you want to appear smart and professional, so nothing too bright.
-If it’s cool enough to wear a dark blazer, try a shirt or blouse of a different colour or with a coloured pattern.
-Blue is a popular choice as it evokes a sense of calm and confidence, adding to the professional image.
+If it’s cool enough to wear a dark blazer, try a shirt or blouse of a different colour or with a colored pattern.
+Blue is a popular choice as it evokes a sense of calm and confidence, adding to the professional dress code for your business.

 Unless it’s a creative job, try and stay clear of bold nail varnish, especially a bright red.
-Instead go for a clear or neutral colour, or nothing at all.
+Instead go for a clear or neutral color, or nothing at all.

-A belt can be a great accessory for an interview as it can smarten up the outfit while adding that splash of colour and a bit of character.
-Go for a colour that complements your outfit and try sitting down with it on.
+A belt can be a great accessory for an interview as it can smarten up the outfit while adding that splash of color for medieval fashion and a bit of character.
+Go for a color that complements your outfit and try sitting down with it on.
 If it’s too tight or digs in anywhere, you want to know before you’re in the interview.

-The size of your bag will depend on what you need to take with you, but do leave the colourful, flowery or scuffed, well-loved bag at home and opt for a bag with clean lines.
-This could be your colour piece and a blue or dark red might go perfectly with your outfit.
+The size of your bag will depend on what you need to take with you, but do leave the colorful, flowery or scuffed, well-loved bag at home and opt for a bag with clean lines.
+This could be your color piece and a blue or dark red might go perfectly with your outfit.